Pythonaire/HAP-Python-Packet-Bridge/README.md

 ### additional (if needed)

-* send the sensor data to other http connected units
+* send the sensor data to other http connected units (request.get/post).
+You can uses this method to control http-connected devices (ex. switch characteristics).
 * to speed up the data exchange between transceiver process and HAP-Python (here a raspberry zero w - single core cpu) in case off multiple sensor devices, the transceiver process runs as python thread (see async_main.py)